 Wild Foresting, Drengson and Taylor, 2006

 Cathy Fitzgerald is a visual artist filmmaker engaged with ecological concerns.
-Her practice-thesis transdisciplinary eco art project involves and traverses; new to Ireland, non clearfell continuous cover forest methods, experimental film-making, writing, eco-philosophy, national forest policy development (she succeeded in getting continuous cover forestry as the key point in the new Irish Green Party Forest policy (2012) and the adoption that The Green Party of Ireland and Northern Ireland recognise that a crime of ecocide (the long term destruction of ecosystems by man) be supported in international law (2013) .
-Cathy’s work is centered and informed by the small conifer plantation community in which she lives, in County Carlow, Ireland.
+Her practice-thesis transdisciplinary eco art project involves and traverses; new to Ireland, non clearfell continuous cover forest methods, experimental film-making, writing, eco-philosophy, national forest policy development (she succeeded in getting continuous cover forestry as the key point in the new Irish Green Party Forest policy (2012) and the adoption that The Green Party of Ireland and Northern Ireland recognise that a crime of ecocide (the long term destruction of ecosystems by man) be supported in international law (2013).
+Cathy’s work is centered and informed by the small conifer plantation community which she lives with, in County Carlow, Ireland.

 In her work, Cathy argues that emergent insights from transdisciplinary eco art practices produce new understandings of a ‘deep sustainability’ relevant to a specific bioregion.
 Such understandings will be critical in adapting to exponentially accelerating ecological changes.
 Emergent understandings are argued to be urgently needed, in going beyond the illusory practices and false promises of ‘sustainable development’ policies.